 Kevin Tiller II is entering his fifth season with the Orlando Magic and his first as General Manager of the Lakeland Magic.
 Prior to his promotion, Tiller began his career as an intern with the Orlando Magic, followed by four seasons as the Player Development Coordinator/Scout.
 Later, Tiller became a full-time scout for the Magic.
 Additionally, Tiller gained invaluable experience working with the NBA G League pathway team, Team Ignite, as the Director of Basketball Operations during their inaugural year.
 A native of Richmond, Virginia, Tiller attended Guilford College (Greensboro, NC), where he was a three-sport athlete in football, basketball, and track.
 Aside from the playing field, Tiller fulfilled numerous of off court positions, such as a cameraman and broadcaster for the spring sports at Guilford.
 Additionally, Tiller was afforded a unique opportunity to intern for Walt Disney World in Orlando for a semester.
 After graduating with a bachelor's degree in Business Management, Tiller earned a Sports Leadership Master's degree at Virginia Commonwealth University while serving as a graduate assistant for VCU's Men's basketball team.

-Joe Barrer has been on the bench as a coach for every Lakeland Magic game in franchise history.
+Joe Barrer is in his second season as Head Coach, also being on the bench as a coach for every Lakeland Magic game in franchise history.
 In his four seasons as assistant and associate head coach in Lakeland under Stan Heath, the Magic were tied for the most regular season wins in the league and won the 2021 NBA G League championship.
 Prior to joining the Lakeland Magic, Barrer served as an assistant coach with the Iowa Energy (now the Iowa Wolves, NBA G League affiliate of the Minnesota Timberwolves).
 Before joining the Energy, Barrer was an assistant coach at Bethel University and Truman State University and spent five years as the head coach of Assumption High School in Davenport, Iowa.
 Barrer began his career as director of basketball operations at George Mason University during their 2006 Final Four run.
 Barrer played for four years at Saint Ambrose University where he helped lead the program to the MCC championship in 2000, 2002 and 2003.
 Following his collegiate playing career, Barrer received his master’s in Fitness and Health Promotion from George Mason University.

 Assistant General Manager